 (iv) ensure that the appointment of the auditor is presented and included as a resolution at the annual general meeting of the issuer;

-The issuer must confirm, by reporting to shareholders in its annual report, that the audit committee has executed the responsibilities set out in (f) above.
+The issuer must confirm, by reporting to shareholders in its annual report, that the audit committee has executed the responsibilities set out in (h) above.

-(g) have an executive financial director.
-The JSE may, at its discretion, on request, allow the financial director to be appointed on a part time basis or not at all.
-This request must include a motivation from the audit committee of the applicant issuer;

-(h) have a company secretary appointed in terms of the Act and the recommended practices in the King Code.
-The directors must satisfy themselves on the competence, qualifications and experience of the company secretary on listing, and on an annual basis.
+[moved up] [moved up]

 (i) have a policy evidencing a clear balance of power and authority at board level, to ensure that no one director has unfettered powers of decision-making;

 (j) have a policy on the promotion of broader diversity at board level, focusing on the promotion of the diversity attributes of gender, race, culture, age, field of knowledge, skills and experience.
-The policy may include diversity targets.
-A statement on how the directors applied the policy of broader diversity at board level.
-If applicable, the directors must explain why any of the diversity indicators have not been applied and report progress on agreed voluntary targets; and
+The policy may include voluntary diversity targets.
+A statement must be included in the annual report on how the directors applied the policy of broader diversity in the nomination and appointment of directors.
+If applicable, the directors must explain why any of the diversity indicators have not been applied and report progress on voluntary diversity targets in the policy; and

 (k) the remuneration policy and the implementation report must be tabled every year for separate non-binding advisory votes at the annual general meeting.
 The remuneration policy must record the measures that the directors of the issuer commit to take in the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the votes exercised.
 In compliance with the King Code, in the event that either the remuneration policy or the implementation report are voted against by shareholders exercising 25% or more of the voting rights exercised, the issuer must in its voting results announcement in terms of [3.91] provide for the following: